Pondidum/pondidum.github.io/_posts/2014-07-17-strong-type-your-entity-ids.md

 ---
 layout: post
 title: Strong Type your entity IDs.
-tags: design, code, net, typing, sql, struct, guid, uuid, int, strong typing, primary key, database
+tags: design code net typing sql database orm
 permalink: strong-type-your-entity-ids
 ---

 ## The Database is just an Implementation Detail

 A quote from Martin Fowler given during his Architecture talk stated that the Database in your application should just be an implementation detail.
-I agree on this wholeheartedly, and find that its really not that difficult to achieve if you think about your architecture carefully.
+I agree on this wholeheartedly and find that its really not that difficult to achieve if you think about your architecture carefully.

 Having said that, I still see parts of the database implementation leaking out into the domain, mainly in the form of IDs.
 This might not seem like much of a leak, but it does cause a few problems, especially on larger systems.